earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ### Awk Average Example

-At this point, I should be ready to start calculating review scores for The Hunger Games :
+At this point, I should be ready to start calculating review scores for The Hunger Games:

 ``` bash
 exec awk -F '\t' '